top of page

 Year-round plants for landscaping can also include plants that have berries, such as viburnum, barberry or holly.
 They may also be plants with interesting seed heads throughout winter, like Echinacea and Sedum Autumn Joy.

+March is the perfect time to establish new planting beds, prune grapes, lavender, rosemary, buddleia, fuchsia, and dogwoods.
+Also sow seeds for a head start on transplanting around your last frost date.
 In general, it is best to water deeply and infrequently.
 This helps to develop deep roots which can help the plants become more drought tolerant.
-When it starts getting very hot, you might need to water more often though.
-Keeping up with tasks like mulching, weeding, and pruning will keep your garden looking great and keep your plants happy and productive.
+Keeping up with tasks like mulching, weeding, and pruning will keep your garden looking great all year and keep your plants happy and productive.

-Fill your gardens with bight color using marigolds, white alyssum, zinnias, gladiolus, dahlias, cosmos, gigantic sunflowers, and native wildflower blends.
-A diversity of flowers for continuous color, flowering shrubs, and a consistent supply of nectar for local bees and butterflies will create your paradise.
+Fill your gardens with bight color using Cyclamen, Nandina, Poinsettia, white alyssum, zinnias, Lantana, and native wildflower blends.
+A diversity of flowers for continuous color, flowering shrubs, and a consistent supply of nectar for local bees and butterflies this next summer will create your paradise.

-No matter what you’re planting, I hope your garden is a source of pleasure as well as sustenance!
-Have fun in the garden, teach your kids to garden and enjoy the harvest!
+No matter what you’re planting, I hope your garden is a source of pleasure and all you want it to be, as well as sustenance!

 bottom of page